What is labor induction?

 How will my doctor induce labor?

 There are several ways to induce labor.
 Toward the end of pregnancy, the cervix (the opening to the uterus, or womb) gets soft.
 It may even open up a little.
 Your doctor will check to see if your cervix is getting soft and opening up.
-If it isn't, your doctor may put a medicine in your vagina near the cervix.
+If it isn't, your doctor may place medicine in your vagina near the cervix.
 The medicine helps your cervix get soft and open up.

 Your doctor may also "break your water" or use a finger to separate your cervix from the membranes (tissues) around your baby's head.
 This often makes labor start.